E-Commerce Development in Baghdad

 E-commerce proof (anonymised)

-Public proof point: Ijjad shipped a +340% conversion-rate redesign for a Jeddah e-commerce store, including Mada integration, mobile-first UX, and a complete rebuild of the checkout flow.
-The same engineering discipline — performance budgets, bilingual UX, payment integration testing — applies to Baghdad projects.
-The case study is at /case-study-ecommerce-jeddah for reference.
+In an anonymized first-party Jeddah case, Ijjad reports a +340% conversion-rate lift after an e-commerce rebuild that included Mada integration, mobile-first UX, and a complete checkout rebuild.
+Underlying client analytics are private and the result is not a forecast.
+The same engineering discipline — performance budgets, bilingual UX, and payment integration testing — applies to Baghdad projects.

 Baghdad e-commerce-specific things most stores miss